Signed in as:

 Video 7.

-The eight and one construction ,"EIALTNTBLITLOTGOTF&TS", was started on June 28, 2020 and was completed on August 4, 2020.
+The eight and one construction ,"EIALTNTBLITLOTGOTF&TS", was started on June 28, 2020, and was completed on August 4, 2020.
 The original intent on composing this work was to display a multitude of oil paint blotches with the most amount of their true color.
 Two works of this flattened LG color were composed and completed in 1980.
 (They will be presented later in the website .)
-The oil paint blotches of the two compositions composed in 1980 have been dulled from a process of coloration.
+The oil paint blotches of the two compositions composed in 1980, have been dulled from a process of coloration.
 As can be seen in the two sides of "EIALTNTBLITLOTGOTF&TS" above, the blotches look just fine with out any additional coloring aid.
 As was discussed in video 3, the lesions, filled in with black construction paper, were not part of the original concept.
-The piece warped and buckled after I did a surfacing of E6000 on it.
-In order to get "EIALTNTBLITLOTGOTF&TS" to lie flat, I had to relieve the tension of the warps and buckles and that changed the purity of presenting the oil paint blotches as an alone statement.
-When the thought of how my original intent for " EIALTNTBLITLOTGOTF&TS " was corrupted, another thought came to mind; the Good News of redemption.
-My original intent was spoiled.
-Not so with the Good News.

-Humanity, in its beginning, lived in perfection and in innocence until disobedience occurred.
-That brought on corruption and death.
-The above work also got corrupted.
-Although I didn't know that would happen in advance of its construction.
-Disobedience, corruption and death was known in advance of its occurrence.
-A predestined plan of correction is in place and has been partially completed with the first advent of JESUS , YESHUA, CHRIST, the ONE and only REDEEMER from that corruption and death .
+A predestined plan of correction was in place and still is.
+It has been partially completed with the first advent of JESUS , YESHUA, CHRIST, the ONE and only REDEEMER from that corruption and death .
 HE grants eternal life with HIM and HIS FATHER, to those who believe in HIM.
 That redemption can't be earned.
 It is a gift to be received.
-With that gift, is given the desire and power to turn away from that corrupt nature (2Peter 1:3-8) and become a follower of the ONE who made it all possible.
-Hence the title: "EIALTNTBLITLOTGOTF&TS"------"Eternity Is A Long Time Not To Be Living In The Light Of The Glory Of The FATHER & The SON" .
-T h i s p h r a s e i s w r i t t e n o n t h e outside boarders of the two sides of "EIALTNTBLITLOTGOTF&TS".
-It i s written in twenty-o n e different languages a n d represents twenty - six different w o r l d populations.
-Hallelujah!!!
+With that gift, is given the desire and power to turn away from that corrupt nature (2Peter1:3-8) and become a follower of the ONE who made it all possible.

 "Map" is an eight-in-one picture.
 "Map" is a collective of maps sourced from National Geographic Magazine(NGM).
 It is also another 4' x 6' construction.
-NGM maps usually are boarder by a simple black line or lined by a designed line.
+NGM maps usually are bordered by a simple black line or lined by a designed line.
 "Map" mimics that NGM character on both sides.
 Each side of "Map" was constructed differently.
 The blue, sea ocean bordered side was composed with a regiment of triangulated pieces.
 The opposite side, with the more traditional line border, was formed with ripped up segments of NGM maps.
 The blue bordered "Map" had a stiff, hard edge imagery.
 The other side had an organic look.
 After completing the composition on both sides, I decided to segment the visual appearance a bit more.
-First a 33 1/2" x 58" section was cut out of the inner part of "Map".
-The cut out edges of that section, vary from 7" to 7 1/2" in width from the out side edge of the piece, which is an additional border look.
-The cut out was flipped over to
+First a 33 1/2" x 58" section was cut out of the inner part of "Map", which produced an additional boarder edge.
+The total boarder edge increased in size.
+The new boarder section, varies in size from 7" to 7 1/2" in width.
+The 33 1/2" x 58" cut out was flipped over to the opposite side.

-the opposite side.
 There still wasn't enough visual variance.
 So the 33 1/2" x 58" cut out was cut into three strips; each being 58" in length.
 The middle strip is 14" to 14 1/4" wide.
 The two strips on either side of the middle one, are 9 3/4" wide.
 Next a 4" slice was separated from the center of the three lengths.
 Once that cutting was done, the 33 1/2" x 58" section became nine sections.
 Those nine sections produced a multiple of variance potential.
 The combination of the strips on each side of the middle strip, now had four sections that could be moved to four different positions.
-They could also be flipped over to another side.
+They could also be flipped over to the other side.
 The center section had a two position movement, with a flipping to either side.
-Lastly, the three, four inch sections. cut form the center of the three 58" strips, gave additional variance choses.
+Lastly, the three, four inch sections. cut form the center of the three 58" strips, gave additional variance choices.
 The construction of "Map" was begun January of 2021 and completed June twenty-sixth of two thousand twenty-one.

 The different color sections connect and glue up together very well with E6000.
 I don't think I would be exaggerating by estimating there to be tens of thousands of free color opportunities in most people gathered cities.
 Many assorted colors are printed on these types of polymers. .